SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Changing_ownership_of_alarms.md

 To do so:

-1. Right-click the alarm event in the *Active Alarms* tab of the Alarm Console, and select *Take Ownership*.
+1. In the *Active Alarms* tab of the Alarm Console in DataMiner Cube, right-click the alarm event and select *Take Ownership*.

 1. In the *Take Ownership* window, enter a comment explaining why you are taking ownership of the alarm event.